pearcej/cpp4python/_sources/CollectionData/Arrays.rst

 located at equally spaced addresses in contiguous computer memory.

 A C++ **array** is always stored in contiguous memory.
 C++ arrays can be allocated in two different ways:

-1) *statically allocated* in which the array size is fixed at compile-time and cannot change and 2) *dynamically allocated* in which pointers are used in the allocation process so the size can change at run-time.
+1) *statically allocated* in which the array size is fixed at compile-time and cannot change
+2) *dynamically allocated* in which pointers are used in the allocation process so the size can change at run-time

 In modern C++, the statically allocated array is typically used in situations when speed is essential or where hardware constraints exist, and a data structure called a vector is typically used when more flexibility is required.